0x4248/FGEN/README.md

 RAND     20      00,FF
 ```

-This will generate a file with the following content:
+This will generate a file with the following content (in hexdump):

 ```
 00000000  48 65 6c 6c 6f 20 77 6f  72 6c 64 0a 5e 33 85 13  |Hello world.^3..|